vetchium/spec/vetchium.md

 #### E. Recruitment Agency Management
 - **Adding and Removing Agencies**: Admins can search for, add, and remove Recruitment Agencies from their list of approved partners.
-- **Assigning Recruiters**: For any job opening, an Admin or Recruiter can assign a specific Recruiter from an approved agency to manage the sourcing and application process.
+- **Assigning Recruiters**: For any job opening, an Admin or Recruiter can assign a specific Recruiter from an approved agency or an internal user, to manage the sourcing and application process.
 - **Changing Recruiters**: The assigned Recruiter for an opening or a specific candidacy can be changed at any time.

 ---